 After I lost him, I knew I didn’t want to just simply survive.
 I wanted to live my life as epically as he would have lived the rest of his had he been given the chance.
 So, I choose to live out loud, love with abandon, and celebrate every facet of this life, even the ones that hurt.
 And in the end, I hope my legacy will be that I have taught my children that even when life gets hard and things don’t go your way, choosing life, choosing love, choosing joy, and choosing hope will make all the difference between simply surviving and thriving no matter your circumstances.
 That is a legacy, I think, Garry would be proud of.”

 This story was submitted to Love What Matters by Cheyenne Bell of San Marcos, Texas.
 You can follow her journey on Instagram, Facebook, and her blog.
 Do you have a similar experience?
 We’d like to hear your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories from those experiencing grief and loss: